Maud, Countess of Angus1

 M, #109160, b. circa 1332, d.
 10 October 1369

-Consanguinity Index=0.2%
+Consanguinity Index=0.42%

-David of Strathbogie, 12th Earl of Atholl was born circa 1332.1 He was the son of David of Strathbogie, 11th Earl of Atholl and Catherine de Beaumont.1 He married Elizabeth Ferrers, daughter of Henry Ferrers, 2nd Lord Ferrers (of Groby) and Isabel Verdun, between 24 September 1342 and 1361.1 He died on 10 October 1369, without male issue.1
+David of Strathbogie, 12th Earl of Atholl was born circa 1332.1 He was the son of David of Strathbogie, 11th Earl of Atholl and Catherine de Beaumont.1 He married Elizabeth Ferrers, daughter of Henry de Ferrers, 2nd Baron Ferrers (of Groby) and Isabel Verdun, between 24 September 1342 and 1361.1 He died on 10 October 1369, without male issue.1

-David of Strathbogie, 12th Earl of Atholl was also known as David Strabolgi.1 He succeeded to the title of 3rd Earl de Strabolgi [E., 1318] on 30 November 1335.
-He succeeded to the title of 12th Earl of Atholl [S., c.
-1115] on 30 November 1335.1 In 1355 he accompanied Edward, Prince of Wales, to France.1 On 8 May 1355 he had seizin.1
+He participated on the English side in Hundred Years War in France.2 He was also known as David Strabolgi.1 He succeeded as the 12th Earl of Atholl [S., c.
+1115] on 30 November 1335.1 He succeeded as the 3rd Baron de Strabolgi [E., 1318] on 30 November 1335.2 In 1355 he accompanied Edward, Prince of Wales, to France.1 On 8 May 1355 he had seizin.1 His Barony of Strabolgi was deemed to have fallen into abeyance.2

 Children of David of Strathbogie, 12th Earl of Atholl and Elizabeth Ferrers